djeong95/Reddit_wsb_datapipeline/README.md

 docker ps # See if all items were fired up correctly

 # activate fernet key
-# save variables in webserver
+# save sensitive variables in webserver
 ```